Snepsts/DataCommsChatClient/readme.md

 		* We recommended using something around 2000x (x being 0-9), make sure you use the same number for this client as you did for the server.
 	* i.e. DataCommsChatClient.exe localhost 20003
-* You should be good to use our basic Echo Chat setup now!
+* You should be good to send and receive messages now!!!
-* You can exit the application by sending the message "exit".
+* You can exit the application by sending the message "exit", or receiving an "exit" from the server.
+* A chat log is written in C:\Public\Users\ChatClientLog.txt